 Sometimes, people with multiple sclerosis have difficulties lifting the leg high enough to put on pants with ease.
 But after about 12 months of Neuro Fitness training, Poppy was able to do just that.
 It was such a meaningful achievement that Poppy couldn’t wait to see Pamela later that day – she had to share the news immediately.

 What if I’m not fit?

 The neurofit system can still be hugely beneficial if you are unfit, disinterested in exercise, self-conscious, or even a little intimidated.

 Pamela, who has been working in this area for over a decade, recognizes just how common these concerns and reservations are.
 Many fitness facilities are designed for people who are already fit, and that isn’t fair.
 So, we’ve created an intentional space that ensures everyone feels welcome and confident.

 That’s not to say this system isn’t challenging – it is.
 But it shouldn’t be awful.
 We don’t want you to dread visiting our facility.
 Instead, we make it fun and accessible, whether you opt for one-on-one training or small group sessions.

 Remember, this facility isn’t an open gym where anyone can come and go.
 It’s a personalized fitness environment where people on similar journeys can come together, find support, uplift and inspire one another, and improve their physical and mental fitness beyond what they thought possible.

 Ready to explore what Neuro Fitness can help you achieve?

-Our Neuro Fitness classes and one-on-one training sessions are open to both patients and non-patients.
-So, if you are interested in boosting your physical fitness and improving your cognitive capacity, please get in touch.
+Our classes and one-on-one training sessions are open to both patients and non-patients.
+So, if you are interested in the benefits of neuro fitness, please get in touch.
 My friendly team would be more than happy to chat and answer any questions you might have.
 Fill out the form on this page or call or text (417) 413-4540 to schedule a free consultation.